Australian Institute of Health and Welfare (2022) Dementia in Australia, AIHW, Australian Government, accessed 02 December 2022.

 Older people living with dementia are particularly vulnerable during infectious disease outbreaks.
-Although less than 1 in 10 cases of COVID-19 in Australia in 2020 were among people living in residential aged care, over 7 in 10 COVID-19 deaths were among people living in residential aged care, where it is thought over half of people have dementia (AIHW 2021).
+From the start of the pandemic to 29 July 2022, there have been just under 3,400 deaths due to COVID-19 in residential aged care facilities (DHAC 2022), where it is thought over half of people have dementia (AIHW 2022).

-In addition to being exposed to outbreaks in aged care homes, older people living with dementia are at a higher risk of contracting COVID-19 and developing severe COVID-19 for a number of reasons, including that people with dementia often have numerous comorbidities and that they may have difficulties understanding and following public health recommendations.
+In addition to being exposed to outbreaks in aged care homes, older people living with dementia are at a higher risk of contracting COVID-19 and developing severe COVID-19 for several reasons, including that people with dementia often have numerous comorbidities and may have difficulties understanding and following public health recommendations.
 This makes people with dementia a particularly vulnerable group during the COVID-19 pandemic.

-To measure changes in mortality patterns during the COVID-19 pandemic and recovery period, the ABS has been publishing provisional mortality statistics for Australia.
-These statistics indicate that:
+To measure changes in mortality patterns during the COVID-19 pandemic and recovery period, the ABS has also been publishing provisional mortality statistics for Australia.
+These statistics indicate that in 2021: